RianTavares/pokedex/README.md

 ## What does it do

 This project is a kind of study and a front-end challenge.
-Its main function is to capture information from a GraphQL API (https://graphql-pokemon.now.sh/) that returns all classic Pokémon and their information and, using React, organize the data on the screen, providing the user with the experience to find all the information of the desired pokemon.
+Its main function is to capture information from a GraphQL API (https://graphql-pokemon.now.sh/) that returns all classic Pokémon and their information and, using React, organize the data on the screen providing the user with the experience to find all the information of the desired pokemon.

 ## Features